 We play all types of orchestral music from Baroque to Modern, the standard works to the "lesser known" ones.
 Click this link to see the cumulative repertoire of the Houston Civic Symphony since the 1980s.
 We have commissioned new works and given their premiere performances.
 We've performed concerti with many world class musicians, including several members of the Houston Symphony and Houston Grand Opera orchestra.
 We work to balance our repertoire with standard works and works that challenge us to grow musically.
 We enjoy it all.

-Most rehearsals and concerts are held in the Dunham Theater in the Morris Cultural Arts Center on the campus of Houston Baptist University, just south of Southwest Freeway at Fondren.
+Most rehearsals and concerts are held in the Dunham Theater in the Morris Cultural Arts Center on the campus of Houston Christian University, just south of Southwest Freeway at Fondren.